ya0-yuan/tp/docs/UserGuide.md

 * All appointments are active by default.

-* All appointments have a duration of 2 hours.
+* All appointments have a duration of **2 hours**.
 Hence the end time of an appointment is implicitly two hours after the start time.

 * Appointments involving the same persons (hairdresser or client) should not overlap in time.
 Equivalently, no person should be simultaneously involved in two appointments.